 The Proponents shall visit the facilities before submitting their proposal and shall by personal examination satisfy themselves as to the local conditions that may be encountered during performance of the Work.
 They shall make their own estimate of the facilities and difficulties that may be encountered and the nature of the work and conditions.
-Proponents shall contact the Mr. Chris Zagar, Director of Public Services at 705-356-2601 or chris.zagar@blindriver.ca to arrange a site visit.
+Proponents shall contact the Director of Public Services at 705-356-2251 ext.209 or chris.zagar@blindriver.ca to arrange a site visit.